SWeav02/baderkit/docs/implementation.md

     ![baderkit_conv](images/memory_vs_grid_baderkit.png)

-    The plot above shows the maximum memory usage in MB of each method for a given number of grid points.
+    The plot above shows the maximum memory usage in GB of each method for a given number of grid points.

 === "Orientation"